aaatipamula/bool_expr_calc/doc/workflow.md

 1. Make a new branch from *main*

-> You can name your branch whatever you like but for convention would suggest the format: <firstname\>_DD-MM-YY
+> You can name your branch whatever you like but for convention would suggest the format: <firstname\>_MM-DD-YY

 You can do this in GitHub by going to the [repository](https://github.com/aaatipamula/bool_expr_calc) and hitting the `main` branch button, typing out the name of your new branch, and hitting *Create branch <Your-Branch-Name> from main*.
 You then have to `git pull` you changes to your local machine.